moorejacob2017/Eventrix/README.md

 ___

 Eventrix is a user-friendly and portable tool designed for analyzing Windows Event Log files (.evtx).
-Providing a comprehensive, but simple, GUI to navigate and interpret event data, Eventrix streamlines the process of exploring EVTX events, acting as a platform agnostic alternative the Windows Event Viewer.
+Providing a comprehensive, but simple, GUI to navigate and interpret event data, Eventrix streamlines the process of exploring EVTX events, acting as a platform agnostic alternative to Windows Event Viewer.

 ![Alt Text](./pics/screenshot1.png)